 Craft Research has shown that when we use our hands to create something, we feel a unique sense of satisfaction.
 This is because activities like painting, woodworking, or knitting reinforce the hand-brain connection.
 This kind of activity engages our brains in a more creative way – and our brains like that!

 Eat Well We’re learning more and more about just how much diet impacts our bodies.
 While we can link specific foods to brain health, new research has begun to suggest that certain foods could help lower anxiety.
 In addition to improving your mental health, eating right will keep you in better physical shape too.

 Plan Something Fun Studies have shown that planning a trip can be just as rewarding as the trip itself.
-But you don’t have to go so far as organizing a vacation to feel this effect.
-Even if it’s just trying a new restaurant this weekend, plan something to look forward to.
+But you don’t have to go so far as to organize a vacation to feel this effect.
+Even if it’s just trying a new take-out restaurant this weekend, plan something to look forward to.

-If you feel like you could use some extra help with your journey towards better mental health, give us a call at 800.600.4096.
-We’d be happy to chat about Neurocore’s drug-free mental health program and how it may be able to help.
+If you feel like you could use some extra help with your journey towards better wellness, give us a call at 800.600.4096.

 Wolff, Carina.
 (2016, April 18).
 “11 Things To Do Daily For Your Mental Health, So You Can Stay Balanced & Happy.”
 Retrieved from https://www.bustle.com/articles/154896-11-things-to-do-daily-for-your-mental-health-so-you-can-stay-balanced-happy